-Egocentric pose estimation comes with several challenges, stemming from the complexity of accurately capturing and interpreting human movements from the first-person perspective.
+\textbf{\textit{Challenges for Egocentric 3D Human Pose Estimation}} stem from the complexity of accurately capturing and interpreting human movements from the first-person perspective.
 Some of the key challenges include: \begin{itemize} \item \textit{Viewpoint Variations:} The use of egocentric cameras, attached to the body, introduces challenges in pose estimation as body parts may be occluded, particularly when hidden from view.
-The wide range of possible viewpoints in egocentric settings, involving varying camera angles, heights, and orientations, demands robust models to ensure accurate pose estimation across diverse scenarios.

-\item \textit{Limited Depth Information:} Egocentric cameras, commonly mounted on wearable devices, capture scenes in 2D, lacking explicit depth details.
-This absence complicates the accurate determination of the distance of body parts from the camera, as 2D images may project objects at different distances onto the same plane.

-\item \textit{Dataset Constraints:} In-the-wild datasets are crucial for capturing real-world complexity, encompassing variations in lighting, backgrounds, activities, and environments.
-However, the scarcity of such datasets hinders model generalization, particularly in dynamic environments where users engage in various activities and encounter unpredictable situations.
-The limited availability of diverse samples in training datasets, often developed on motion capture systems, poses challenges for models aiming to handle real-world complexities in outdoor applications. \end{itemize}
+The wide range of possible viewpoints in egocentric settings, involving varying camera angles, heights, and orientations, demands robust models to ensure accurate pose estimation across diverse scenarios. \item \textit{Limited Depth Information:} Egocentric cameras, commonly mounted on wearable devices, capture scenes in 2D, lacking explicit depth details.
+This absence complicates the accurate determination of the distance of body parts from the camera, as 2D images may project objects at different distances onto the same plane. \item \textit{Dataset Constraints:} In-the-wild datasets are essential for capturing real-world complexity, including variations in lighting, backgrounds, activities, and environments.
+However, their scarcity hinders model generalization, especially in dynamic environments with unpredictable situations.
+Limited availability of diverse samples, often from motion capture systems, poses challenges for models aiming at real-world outdoor applications. \end{itemize}